Let us know your favourite The Fury book club questions

 Part-time reader, part-time rambler, and full-time Horror enthusiast, James has been writing for What We Reading since 2022.
 His earliest reading memories involved Historical Fiction, Fantasy and Horror tales, which he has continued to take with him to this day.
 James’ favourite books include The Last (Hanna Jameson), The Troop (Nick Cutter) and Chasing The Boogeyman (Richard Chizmar).

-Ambition, romance, and stories of creativity and growth, check out the best books like Writers…
+Rivals-to-lovers, small-town secrets and journeys of self-discovery, check out the best books like I Kissed…

 This website uses cookies.